Crawler Walkthrough

 The next step is to provide your crawler with a name and a starting URL.
 Site Search will verify that the URL is reachable.

 The crawler begins with a root URL and follows page links from there to all connected pages within the same corporate domain, subject to a configurable crawl depth.
+(The optimum crawl depth for this example is 2, but the default value of 0 works, too.)

 You can Crawl Now if you wish, but we advise you to visit the list of crawler fields first.
 The crawler is limited to one run per day, and we need to set up a special field before launching it.